 4. Buy your Drinks Wholesale

 After installing the equipment in your bar and making sure everything is fine, proceed to buy the drinks for your bar.
 These drinks should be bought assorted so as to be able to satisfy each customer’s need.
 Also, it should be bought from wholesalers so that you can get the drinks at their lowest prices and to be able to sell at any price you desire.

 Since beer is the cheapest alcoholic drink and the highest drink in demand at bars you can buy more of it than any other drink.
 Shoprite buys all its drinks from wholesalers sometimes even from the manufacturing companies itself.
 This is why their drinks are the cheapest compared to drinks sold in any other malls or shops.

 Although Shoprite cannot be considered a bar business it still shows us how they are wise in their buying.
 All drinks (beers, wine, spirits, and champagne) should be bought and stored in a store with lock and key.

 5. Start Selling Drinks

-Since your business is different because you open at night instead of the day you can use the day time to prepare ahead.
-During the day time, you can put all drinks needed for the night in the fridge and also go to the market to buy foodstuff for customers that will likely order for some foods alongside their drinks.
+Since your business is different because you open at night instead of the day you can use the daytime to prepare ahead.
+During the day time, you can put all drinks needed for the night in the fridge and also go to the market to buy foodstuff for customers that will likely order some food alongside their drinks.

-Food ingredients like, fish (croaker and catfish), goat head, pepper soup ingredients, and the likes should be bought and kept in the fridge till they will be needed in the night by customers.
-Note: Catfish should be kept alive for customers like to do point and kill.
+Food ingredients like, fish (croaker and catfish), goat head, pepper soup ingredients, and the like should be bought and kept in the fridge till they will be needed at night by customers.
+Note: Catfish should be kept alive for customers who like to point and kill.

 On the evening of the first day of business, open your bar, and make the place lively by playing some loud music this will attract customers into the bar.
 Also, invite your friends and family to your bar to come hang out there.